sstaub/Ticker/README.md

 - parameter interval sets the interval time in ms
 - parameter interval resolution can changed to us instead of ms with setting the parameter resolution to MICROS_MICROS
 - parameter repeats sets the number of repeats the callback should executed, 0 is endless
-- parameter resolution sets the internal resolution of the Ticker, it can MICROS or MILLIS
+- parameter resolution sets the internal resolution of the Ticker, it can MICROS, MILLIS or MICROS_MICROS (for us intervals)

 **~Ticker()**<br>
 Destructor for Ticker object